-Living Well in Our Best Years is a collaboration between the Aging and Disability Resource Center (ADRC) of the North and UW-Extension.
+Living Well in Our Best Years is a collaboration between the Aging and Disability Resource Center (ADRC) of the North and the University of Wisconsin – Madison, Division of Extension, Bayfield County.
 We’re committed to providing information and resources to older adults, caregivers and family members to assist them in growing and aging with grace, dignity and respect.
 We hope you find the information in this and upcoming issues useful.
 We are always looking for topic suggestions.
 Please get in touch to let us know what you’d like to learn.

 *Wisconsin Dept. of Health Services Demographics of Aging in Wisconsin https://www.dhs.wisconsin.gov/aging/demographics.htm